Dublin City Centre is Relatively Compact and Easy to get Around on Foot

 Other transport:

-The ‘Luas’ is a tramway with two lines (Red and Green).
-The Red line connects Heuston Station, Connolly Station and Busaras and is good for short hops from east to west in the city centre.
-It is also convenient to some Festival venues such as ‘Outhouse’, ‘Pantibar’ and ‘Teacher’s club’.
-The ‘DART’ is an urban railway which travels along Dublin Bay from north to south and is recommended for slightly longer journeys in and out of the city (Connolly Station is the closest stops to most of our venues, especially north of the river).
-‘Dublin Bus’ provides transport across the city – most main city centre bus stops are around Trinity College and O’Connell Street.
+The Luas is a tramway with two lines (Red and Green).
+The Red line connects Heuston Station, Connolly Station and Busaras and is good for short hops from east to west (Red Line) or north to south (Green Line) in the city centre.
+It is also convenient to the Festival venues such as The Outhouse, The Teacher’s Club Main Hall, and The Teacher’s Club Theatre@36.
+The DART is an urban railway which travels along Dublin Bay from north to south and is recommended for slightly longer journeys in and out of the city (Connolly Station is the closest stops to most of our venues, especially north of the river).
+Transport for Ireland provides bus transport across the city – most main city centre bus stops are around Trinity College and O’Connell Street.

 Traveling on foot: